5: How to Search the Web - Find and Evaluate Web Sites

-- Five Criteria for Evaluating Web Pages (Cornell University)
+- Evaluating Web Pages: Questions to Consider (Cornell University)

 NOTE: Unlike scholarly print periodicals and books, where the information is subjected to a process of review, anyone can publish on the web.
 Many web sites are also designed for commercial purposes and, consequently, are designed to influence!

 The following web subject directories containing sites suitable for college and university students.

 Some of these academic sites may contain a few links closed to those who are not students at that institution.

 Subject directory of over 25000 hand picked educational resources for high school and college students as well as a directory of online degree programs and admissions test preparation resources (SAT, GRE, LSAT, MCAT, GMAT, USMLE, TOEFL).